 Sulli – see Cao Ni Ma.

 Taeyeon – pictured above.
-Member of k-pop girl group Girls’ Generation and vocalfag favourite.
+Member of k-pop girl group Girls’ Generation.
 The picture above is a fairly old picture of Taeyeon, she doesn’t look much like this anymore, I guess this means that she got prettier.
+Taeyeon is possibly also Mina.

-T-ara – iconic k-pop group with the most impressive hit-miss ratio of quality songs over an extensive time period, as well as a high ratio of fappable members and a reliable ability to annoy Korean netizens and general hive-minded idiots thus making them the closest thing that k-pop has right now to the perfect k-pop group.
-T-ara will continue to be featured heavily by Kpopalypse in future posts to annoy the maximum amount of people who deserve annoyance.
+T-ara – iconic k-pop group with an impressive hit-miss ratio of song quality over an extensive time period, as well as a high ratio of fappable members and a reliable ability to annoy Korean netizens and general hive-minded idiots thus making them the closest thing that k-pop has ever had to the perfect k-pop group.

 Throwing Eggs – when you really are upset by a k-pop agency’s decisions, you mean business and you want to show it, you throw an egg at a k-pop agency building, miss and hit the gutter.
 Eggs are cheap to obtain, can be thrown easily and make a mess – their residue is difficult to clean and may take up to two days to wash off the nearby gutter completely.
 That’ll show ’em.
 Also see toilet paper.